 Nothing is unknown to him in all three worlds.
 The effects of a virtuous act or sin, the cause of distress, sorrow, defeat, and being in the cycle of birth and death are not for him on any account.

 The yogi should not, even at the least oscillation, allow his mind to dwell on Siddhis.
 Nevertheless, once he comes to know this truth, he will be liberated without any doubt.

 Hiranyagarbha asked to explain the method of kundalini activation by which the liberation is achieved.

 The yogi could attain liberation with the knowledge of Kundalini and Prana.
-After knowing the Susumna and pierce opening it and passing Prana vital air through the middle of Susumna, he should control in the root of the nostril at the middle of eyebrows.
+After knowing the Susumna and piercing open it and passing Prana, the vital air through the middle of the Susumna, he should control the root of the nostril at the middle of the eyebrows.